khanhdoan57/laravel-json-api/README.md

 ];
 ```

-- Now open your /config/app.php and register the package provider.
+- Now open your /config/app.php and register the package provider (you dont have to do this if you're using Laravel 5.5 or higher)

 ```
 <?php